NOAHGCX/What-s_Around_Us-L3-S6/README.md

 First if you want to use the fulll potential of it you can signUp or logedIn if it's already done.</br>

 Now you have to use the auto compleate input (powered by google map api) to select a city you want to discover.</br>
-After that you will be able to discover some news on the city (powered by NewsAPI).</br>
-you canclick on it to be redirect to the officia news page.</br>
+After that you will be able to discover some news on the city (powered by NewsAPI) you can click on it to be redirect to the officia news page.</br>

 Under the news element they are the city map (powered by leaflet)</br>
-where we display some different hot spot (powereb by Foursquare API)</br>
-you can click on it to discover store info and select a store on the scroll down menue and the map will be centered on it
+where we display some different hot spot (powereb by Foursquare API) you can click on it to discover store info and select a store on the scroll down menue and the map will be centered on it.</br>

-Under the map element they are the comment section.
+Under the map element they are the comment section.</br>
-It's where you can add a comment on the city if you are loged and discover the comment made by other users
+It's where you can add a comment on the city if you are loged and discover the comment made by other users</br>

 <h2>Now let's talk a bit about backend part:</h2>